-For the type of bulb to use, see Replacement Bulbs on page 5-52.
+For replacement bulb sizes, see Replacement Bulbs on page 5-49.
 For any bulb changing procedure not listed in this section, contact your dealer.

 Halogen Bulbs

 Halogen bulbs have pressurized gas inside and can burst if you drop or scratch the bulb.
 You or others could be injured.
 Be sure to read and follow the instructions on the bulb package.